2021cfse031/Deploying_Microservices_with_K8s_C6_Assignment_Group_11/README.md

-# Deployment of Microservices C6 Assignment Group-11
+# Deployment of Microservices Application in Kubernetes C6 Assignment Group-11
 This is GitHub repository of Microservices Assignment designed by Group 11

 # Project Title